Chase Ultimate Rewards® is a transferable points rewards program that offers travel rewards, cash back rewards, and point transfers to partners.

 You can transfer your Ultimate Rewards® point to a partner program account owned by another person.
 For example, you could transfer your Ultimate Rewards® to another household member’s United MileagePlus account.
 To do this, the point recipient must be a member of your household and an authorized user on your Chase credit card account.

 You can also transfer your points to another household member’s Ultimate Rewards® account.
 Before you can transfer points between household members, you’ll need to link your accounts.
-Unfortunately, the only way to do this os over the phone.
-You’ll need both parties’ account numbers during the phone call.
+Unfortunately, the only way to do this is over the phone.
+You’ll need both parties’ account numbers during the phone call and the cardmember whose account you’re transferring from will need to be present during the phone call.

 Point expiration and how to keep your points alive